 Some witnesses felt a sensation of heat, and others a sensation of coolness.
 That is characteristic of a phosphenic experiment in which one projects the phosphene on the back of one’s hand.
 This experiment is all the more impressive when several persons project the phosphene towards the same person.
 The hand will start swaying spontaneously because of the rhythmic properties of the phosphenes.

-Footnote: in 1967 Dr Lefebure sent letters and telegrams to the Vatican and to Pope Paul VI.
+Footnote: In 1967, Dr. LEFEBURE sent letters and telegrams to the Vatican and Pope Paul VI.
 He stated that a scientific explanation of the Fatima ‟phenomena” had been found.
 These revelations ‟disturbed” the Pope and since, the Church gave up considering solar prodigies as the crown jewel of the Catholic Church.
-This is an implicit recognition of Dr Lefebure’s discoveries.
+This is an implicit recognition of Dr. LEFEBURE’s discoveries.

 Another example of an effect of phosphenic telepathy: When you practice sways with the point of concentration, you obtain a certain quality of visualization.
 If a person of a more advanced level practices with you, you will notice that it will be much easier to produce and maintain a mental image.

-15 - Can someone be influenced from at a distance?
+15 - Can someone be influenced from a distance?

 Nonetheless, many people believe this without having any proof.